-On May 13, 2021, the BEC received the proposed FY 2021/22 budget as well as proposed budget adjustments.
-The BEC made no formal motion on the agenda item.
-The BEC was also informed of ongoing staff efforts to formulate a Park and Neighborhood Specialist program and related program budget to be presented with the final budget for City Council adoption.
-The Park and Neighborhood Specialist program summary and proposed budget is included in Attachment 2, and the amounts are incorporated into the proposed budget for adoption.

-On May 18, the City Council received the proposed budget as presented and set a public hearing for June 22, 2021.
+On May 18, 2021, the City Council received the proposed FY 2021/22 budget with recommended adjustments and made no additional recommendations for changes.
+As a result, the recommended adjustments have been fully incorporated into the proposed budget schedules and the total which is presented for adoption.
+The City Council was also informed of ongoing staff efforts to formulate a Park and Neighborhood Specialist program and related program budget to be presented with the final budget for City Council adoption.
+The Park and Neighborhood Specialist program summary and proposed budget is included in Attachment 5, and the amounts are incorporated into the proposed budget for adoption.
+Lastly, the City Council set a public hearing on June 22, 2021 for adoption of the budget.